DSchndr/Warm_Air_Blower_Mod/README.md

 /*
  * Your warranty is now void.
  *
- * I am not responsible for bricked devices, cold or burnt houses,
+ * I am not responsible for bricked devices, cold or burnt houses, broken hardware,
- * thermonuclear war, or you getting fired because the alarm app failed.
-Please
+ * thermonuclear war, or you dying because you forgot that the Arduno inside is literally plugged into mains.
- * do some research if you have any concerns about features included in this project
+ * Please do some research if you have any concerns about features included in this project
  * before doing it!
 YOU are choosing to make these modifications, DO NOT
- * point the finger at me for messing up your device or having something burn down.
+ * point the finger at me for messing up your device, getting hurt or having something burn down.
  */
 ```

+# !!!
+DO NOT EXTEND ANY PIN OUTSIDE WITHOUT PROPER ISOLATION !!!

+Doing so might kill you since the power supply of that cheap thing uses a simple buck converter.

+SO TREAT EVERYTHING IN THAT THING AS IF IT WERE CONNECTED TO MAINS.